saketh169/FFSD-NUTRI-CONNECT/README.md

 ## Overview

 NutriConnect empowers users to achieve their fitness and wellness goals through personalized meal plans, professional consultations, and seamless nutrition tracking.
 Built with the **MVC (Model-View-Controller)** architecture, the platform ensures modular, scalable, and user-friendly development.
-It fosters effective communication between users, dietitians, admins, and organizations, providing educational resources and intuitive interfaces for informed dietary choices.
+It fosters effective communication between users, dietitians, admins, and organizations, providing  resources and intuitive interfaces for informed dietary choices.

 ### Business Model
 - **B2B**: Admins collaborate with dietitians and organizations to manage consultations and professional onboarding/verification.